flaab/picara-php-framework/README.md

 git clone https://github.com/flaab/picara-php-framework.git
 ```
 4. Point your browser to http://localhost/picara-php-framework/htdocs.
-5. Install any missing libraries of prompted
+5. Install any missing libraries if prompted

-That's it!
-You are ready to go.
+That's it.
+You are ready to start coding.

 ## The command line scripts